dangoor/rpc/README.md

 ```

 The `getUserPrefs` and `takeScreenshot` methods run in a different window, in the main extension.
 Without the send/bind message
- clutter it feels like locally imported code.
+ clutter, calling them isn't much trouble.
 If you are using TypeScript, you can specify a remote interface to get autocomplete and type checking on your
  remote calls. (eg:`new WranggleRpc<MyRemoteInterface>(opts)`)

-The remote endpoint (the browser extension background window in this case) needs to declare the method call requests it
+Of course, the remote endpoint needs to declare the method call requests it will handle but we can delegate the calls to
- will handle.
-We can register individual functions or delegate the calls to entire model instances.
-Here's what both approaches
+ entire model instances.
+Here's what that looks like:
- look like:

 ```
 import WranggleRpc from '@wranggle/rpc';